F-T-Nkosi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10-love_exponent_breath prints the result of varaible BREATH to the power of LOVE 11-binary_to_decimal converts a number form base 2 to base 10 12-combinations prints a list of all possible combinations of two letters except oo
+10-love_exponent_breath prints the result of varaible BREATH to the power of LOVE 11-binary_to_decimal converts a number form base 2 to base 10 12-combinations prints a list of all possible combinations of two letters except oo 13-print_float prints a number with 2 decimal places